WPP-Public/akqa-nz-heystack/docs/en/guides/dependency-injection.md

 Compiler passes are a mechanism to alter the way the container is built after services from all container extensions are defined.
 A common example of the use of compiler passes is service tagging.
 See [Creating a Compiler Pass](http://symfony.com/doc/current/components/dependency_injection/compilation.html#creating-a-compiler-pass) and [Working with Tagged Services](http://symfony.com/doc/current/components/dependency_injection/tags.html) for more information.

-To let heystack know about your compiler pass, you need to register the compiler pass with the `SharedContainerFactory`:
+To let heystack know about your compiler pass, you need to return the compiler pass from:

-`config/extensions.php`:
+`config/compiler_passes.php`:

 ```
-use Camspiers\DependencyInjection\SharedContainerFactory;
-SharedContainerFactory::addCompilerPass(new MyCompilerPass());
+return [
+	new MyCompilerPass()
+];
 ```

 #### Service tagging

-Compiler passes allow the tagged services.
+Compiler passes can be created to change the build container when services are tagged with a particular tag.
 Adding a tag to a service will alter the container in the way the compiler pass specifies.

 A simple example is a compiler pass that looks for services tagged as `command` and adds a method call to the application service in result: